 Dental Implant Materials

-Today, we at Alexandra Garcia, DDS will educate you in some of the most popular and effective available materials in hopes of providing a better understanding of how the choice of implant can impact your results for a new and improved beautiful smile.
+Today, we at Alexandra Garcia, DDS, MS will educate you in some of the most popular and effective available materials in hopes of providing a better understanding of how the choice of implant can impact your results for a new and improved beautiful smile.
 If you or a loved one are considering an implant and have any questions or wish to set up an appointment, please call us at (346) 250-2930.

 In the early days of the practice, materials like cobalt-chromium and stainless steel were occasionally used for implants.
 Unfortunately, their low success rates and inadequate osseointegrative properties (how well or poorly the implant integrates into living bone) quickly made them ill-advised for long-term application.
 Following the discovery in 1950 of a new metal’s low-level toxicity, allergenic potential, and higher resistance to corrosion, however, the industry reached a positive turning point.

-From 1965 onward, titanium has become the standard option for oral implants.
+From 1965 onward, titanium has become the standard option for dental implants.
 To this day, no other material is more commonly sought after by patients or more ideal for a successful procedure, especially long-term solutions.
 Titanium has shown itself to have consistently superior biocompatibility, able to fuse well with bone without disturbing its growth.
 Additionally, the cost is generally reasonable.

 Titanium designs can be produced in a two-piece system.
 One is an abutment sitting atop the implant and connecting to your replacement tooth.
 The other is a post surgically bonded into the bone.
 This two piece system allows for customization of your implant and solves low bone issues, meaning your smile will not be hindered even by bone loss.